alexandreparra/tinyconfig/README.md

 Examples: -1, 0, 42, -50, 100.

-**Floats** are numbers that can contain a dot '.' to represent their decimal values, they can even start with a dot '.', can be negative or not.
+**Floats** are numbers that can contain a dot '.' to represent their decimal values, they can start with a dot '.', can be negative or not.

 Examples: 10.5, 1.2, .556, -5.5